sddark/AdeventOfCode/README.md

 # AdeventOfCode
-Fun programming challenges, excuse the bulky and obtuse reading of files, still learning to be more efficient with that.
+Fun programming challenges at https://adventofcode.com/.
+Excuse the bulky and obtuse reading of files, still learning to be more efficient with that.